rena0157/AutoList-Desktop/README.md

 ```

 where the above is the output when the user has selected a LWPOLYLINE.
-CADLI can then use this text to extract the length of
+AutoList can then use this text to extract the length of
 the LWPOLYLINE.

 ## Currently Supported Objects
+- MTEXT: Mtext objects for block names
+- TEXT: Text objects for block names
 - LWPOLYLINEs "Polylines": Length property extraction is currently supported
-- LINEs regular lines: Length property extraction is currently supported
-- ARCS: Regular arcs are now good for extraction
 - HATCHs: area property extraction is currently supported

-### Blocks and group lists
-Blocks are groups of lines/polylines and hatches that can be read from the text and placed into a CSV file.
-This is useful if you would like to get both the area and the perimeter of a "Block".
-I am currently using this in
+### For Block Extraction
+There is an option for block extraction.
+A block is something that is used in residential development planning.
+On a
-residential subdivision design where my polyline is the frontage and the hatch is the area of the block.
+block there is a frontage line represented as either a line or a polyline and the area of the block is represented using a

-## Future Development
+hatch.
+Also, the blocks name is represented using text.
+The data must be selected in the order of text, frontage and then
+area, a frontage line is optional.
+This will then output as a csv file.